How Do I Become a Member?

 We'll take personal details and then print off completed forms for you to sign.
-We'll also need two forms of identification; one must be photographic (passport/driving license) and one proof of address (bank statement/ utility bill).
+We'll also need two forms of identification; one must be photographic (passport/driving license) and one proof of address (most recent bank statement).

 Please be prepared to answer a number of questions to complete an identity profile which we can store for various legal records.
 Information we ask for will include details such as National Insurance Number, contact details and GDPR consent.